 The Historical Society of Windham County is pleased to announce the acquisition of the historic Newfane Railroad Station in Newfane, Vermont.
-Through grants and fund raising, the Windham County Historical Society plans to restore the Station as a Museum of the West River Railroad and as an annex to its existing County Museum in Newfane.
-The Station, located in historic Newfane Village, will also serve as a community gathering space.
+Through grants and fund raising, the Windham County Historical Society is restoring the Station as a Museum of the West River Railroad and as an annex to its existing County Museum in Newfane.

 On July 30th 1905 the road was converted to broad gauge in a single day by a workforce of 350 men.
 But, with cost-cutting on the roadbed, and equipped with inadequate old locomotives and rolling stock, the improvement was questionable.
 As complaints continued and patronage declined, service was reduced by 1920 to a mixed passenger and freight train only.
 Then the flood of 1927: 3 bridges and large sections of roadbed were washed away and the track was twisted or buried under mud.